GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

   /* GET PLATFORM VERSION */
   [], [*getPlatformVersion*], [Retrieves the platform version of the device running the plugin.], [HealthConnect & HealthKit], )
-Table 5.1 - Description of the public API.

 In addition to the direct data retrieval methods, the plugin includes Dart extension methods that facilitate the conversion of the retrieved Dart objects into the standardized Open mHealth format.